BUFFALO — If you’re not from Buffalo, Texas, you likely gained’t become there.

 “Zero.
 Zero.
 Zero.”

-The bus driving force with the longest direction is retiring on the end of the year, and that concerns Freeman.
+The bus driving force with the longest direction is retiring at the end of the year, which concerns Freeman.
 He’s marketed within the local newspaper and positioned up signs around metropolis however has attracted no responses.
-“Zero.
-Zero.
-Zero.”

 Bald and bearded, with a gruff monotone and a face that’s regularly difficult to study, Freeman has been in Buffalo 15 years and was formerly an assistant main at Houston-area Katy ISD, which has eighty times the wide variety of students as Buffalo ISD.
 He turned into born an hour away in Lovelady, an East Texas town that’s even smaller than Buffalo, and decided he desired to present his three kids the identical tight-knit revel in.